-Site C0012 appeared strongly influenced by mass wasting processes.
-First, a sedimentation hiatus is found between ~1.2 and 3 Ma.
-Second, the sediments below the hiatus down to 90 m are affected by slumping, with dips up to 60°.
+Site C0012 appears strongly influenced by mass wasting processes.
+First, a sedimentation hiatus is found between ~1.2 and ~3 Ma.
+Second, the sediments below the hiatus down to 90 mbsf are affected by rotation of bedding, with dips up to 60°.
 Disturbed sediments evocative of MTDs were also found in the lowermost part of the interval cored during Expedition 333, as already noticed at these depths during Expedition 322.
-A deeper occurrence of a hiatus above slumped sediment at ~9.5 Ma was documented during Expedition 322 (Underwood et al., 2010).
+A deeper occurrence of an unconformity above slumped sediment at ~9.5 Ma was documented during Expedition 322 (Underwood et al., 2010), and an even longer hiatus is evident along an unconformity within Unit V near the base of the sedimentary section.

 Repetition of mass wasting events is very understandable considering the location of Site C0012 immediately above the edge of a major slide scar that is obvious in the bathymetry and seismic data.
-How this may affect heat flow data should be taken into consideration in modeling efforts.
-Mass wasting (possibly combined with fluid movement) may also help explain the high variability of seafloor heat flow probe measurements (Kinoshita et al., 2008) Furthermore, considering Site C0012 as a reference for sedimentation deposited on a structural high in the Shikoku Basin may bring a better understanding of stratigraphy within the accretionary wedge.
-For instance, Sites C0006 and C0007 at the toe of the accretionary wedge display a hiatus over the same age range (1.2-3 Ma) as Site C0012, below the transition between the Shikoku Basin hemipelagites and the distal trench deposits.
-We wonder whether this hiatus is related to the original depositional environment, which may also have been a structural high, or is the consequence of later tectonic deformation during offscraping.
+How this process may affect heat flow data should be taken into consideration in modeling efforts.
+Mass wasting (possibly combined with fluid movement) may also help explain the high variability of seafloor heat flow probe measurements (Kinoshita et al., 2008).
+Furthermore, considering Site C0012 as a reference for sedimentation deposited on a structural high in the Shikoku Basin may bring a better understanding of stratigraphy within the accretionary wedge.
+For instance, Sites C0006 and C0007 at the toe of the accretionary wedge display a hiatus over the same age range (1.2-3 Ma) as Site C0012, below the transition between the Shikoku Basin hemipelagic/pyroclastic facies and the distal trench deposits.
+We wonder whether the hiatus in the hanging wall of the frontal thrust is related to the original depositional environment, which may also have been a basement high, or is the consequence of later deformation during offscraping.